There are several design patterns used these days in the .NET ecosystem. What are they? What are the benefits and drawbacks of each pattern?...

-When done well, the Agile development process allows for teams to move quickly, adjust on the fly, and produce a quality product.
-When considered in the realm of Design Thinking, Agile allows for teams to take all of the information gathered through the Design Thinking process and apply that to the actual development and design of the product.
+When done well, the Agile development process is an innovative solution that allows for teams to move quickly, adjust on the fly, and produce a quality product that can meet customer needs in a timely matter.
+When considered in the realm of Design Thinking, Agile allows for teams to take all of the information gathered through the Design Thinking process and created a scaled Agile framework that can be applied to the actual development and design of the product.

 The upshot is that while Design Thinking is providing the answers to all the questions, Agile is there to keep the guardrails on the project, ensuring that deadlines are met and clients are happy.

 The absolute best-case scenario is that both Design Thinking and Agile work beautifully together as a cross-functional team and everyone is happy.
 And that’s achievable!
 But, it does require work.

 Throughout the entire development process of a digital product, all parties involved have to have clear communication and the willingness to listen.
 From the Design Thinking side of things that means clearly stating the user’s problems and possible solutions while being open to any changes that naturally occur during the process.
 From the Agile perspective, the teams working on the actual product need to meet the expected requirements while also keeping in mind the end user’s experience.
 It’s not easy, but great things never are.

 That’s where we come in.
 At the Ranch, we are lucky to have experts in both Design Thinking and Agile Development.
 Our teams have been working within both processes from the start and relish any and all new opportunities to continue to evolve how we go about things.
 So, if you’re in need of an amazingly well-built digital product that will surprise and delight your users, get in touch!